 What do Acorns’ investment portfolios consist of?

-Acorns offer 9 different portfolios made up of exchange-traded funds.
+Acorns offer 9 different investment options made up of exchange-traded funds trading on the stock market.
 ETFs for short, they are made up of broad holdings of stocks or bonds.
 Often, these ETFs replicate an asset class or an index like the S&P 500 or Dow Jones Industrial Average.
 Investing in ETFs will help ensure that you invest in a diversified portfolio.
 Diversification is important in managing your risk exposure.